nsharpe1/Password-Generator/README.md

 App Name: password-generator
-Description: An app that generates lowercase passwords based on arguments the user provides
+Description: An app that generates lowercase letters and number passwords based on arguments the user provides